The Reaction Hand

-When performing a front lunge punch, the pull back or reaction hand of the opposite arm is drawn directly back towards the side of the body.
-It should not be snapped downward to the hip but should more so be pulled back towards the side of the ribs.
-If you perform a shuto, the reaction hand floats in front of your solar plexus when you present one side of your body forward.
-In a punching scenario, the pull back hand is at the level of the shuto pull back position.
+When performing a front lunge punch, the pull back hand or reaction hand is drawn directly back towards the side of the body.
+It should not be snapped downward to the hip but should be pulled back towards the side of the ribs.
+If you perform a shuto or soodo or knife hand, the reaction hand floats in front of your solar plexus when you present one side of your body forward.

 Many beginners get confused with the pullback hand especially during self defence or sparring.
 One of the most important things in sparring is to provide defence and coverage to the body.
 Pulling the hand back to the hip creates a void between yourself and your opponent - allowing openings that your opponent can take advantage of.

+Yes, the pull back hand is a not a tactical movement in of itself.
+The rule of thumb is that you draw your hand back - into the pull back position - when you have something in your hand that you've grabbed or gotten a hold of.
 The pull back motion should be used in such a scenario when you attempt to pull or hold onto your opponent whilst hitting him with the other hand.
 Or if you intend to break his arm - meaning you hold onto the limb while striking it perpendicularly.
-Otherwise, the hikite need not be positionally pulled back to the hip UNLESS your opponent is not going to hit you with either of his two weapons.
+Otherwise, the hikite need not be pulled back to the hip UNLESS your opponent is not going to hit you with either of his two weapons.

 Check out related posts: